LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 - _CORS policy_
   ![](/img/graphql-aura-beta/DataAPICors.png)

-- By default, as part of security layers around a GraphQL Data API, a very restrictive CORS policy excludes all communications from a browser.
-This will be problematic for any browser based application that is going to be using it.
-For more on CORs, AWS has a good write up here: - [What is Cross-Origin Resource Sharing?](<https://aws.amazon.com/what-is/cross-origin-resource-sharing/#:~:text=Cross%2Dorigin%20resource%20sharing%20(CORS)%20is%20an%20extension%20of,that%20are%20public%20or%20authorized>)
+- By default, as part of security layers around a GraphQL Data API, a very restrictive CORS policy excludes all communications coming from a browser.
+This will be problematic for any browser based application.
+For more on CORs, AWS has a good write up here: - [What is Cross-Origin Resource Sharing?](<https://aws.amazon.com/what-is/cross-origin-resource-sharing/#:~:text=Cross%2Dorigin%20resource%20sharing%20(CORS)%20is%20an%20extension%20of,that%20are%20public%20or%20authorized>).
+We will need to adjust the CORs policy.

-- As all of my development is using the vite framework on node.js, <http://localhost:5173> will need adding to the CORS policy by selecting _Add allowed origin_.
+- As all of my development is using the vite framework on node.js, the browser will be using <http://localhost:5173>.
+This URL will need adding to the CORS policy.
+Do this by selecting _Add allowed origin_ and entering the URL used by your browser.

 ![](/img/graphql-aura-beta/DataAPICORSlocalhost.png)